paulross/dtrace-py/README.md

 5. Type of the probe, in all these cases it is func but garbage collection start/stop is also possible.
 6. Function, indented by stack depth.

-This even traces the standard library.
+This even traces the standard library of course.

 "I don't want the whole call stack, its too much, just give me the `new_cat_video()` function call."